xoffvsg/sql-challenge/README.md

 The text description behind the sketch can be found in the data folder (_/Starter_Code/challenge_9_ERD.txt_).

 ## Data Engineering
-The corresponding schema is exported from QuickDBD and is further modified to add the composite keys for the dept_manager_junction table and the dept_emp_junction table prior to the creation of the database tables in PostgreSQL (see _/EmployeeSQL/challenge_9_ERD_schema.sql_).
+The corresponding schemata is exported from QuickDBD and is further modified to add the composite keys for the dept_manager_junction table, the dept_emp_junction table, and the salaries table prior to the creation of the database tables in PostgreSQL (see _/EmployeeSQL/challenge_9_ERD_schema.sql_).
 The CSV files are imported to the PostgreSQL database via pgAdmin4 in the following order: departments, titles, employees, salaries, dept_manager_junction, and dept_emp_junction.

 ## Data Analysis